Civil Defence Management

 National History of Civil Defence

-Civil Defence is a nationwide voluntary based organisation which consists of highly skilled and professionally trained personnel who give their time freely to serve their communities.
-It is open to persons between the ages of 16 and 65.
+Civil Defence is a nationwide organisation of skilled volunteers who give their time freely to serve their communities.
+Its volunteers are its key asset, being motivated, professional and well trained.

 Back to top